A Guide to Writing Compelling Product Descriptions That Sell

 - Made your descriptions skimmable with headers, bullets, icons, videos, or another method?

-- Included social proof – are there relevant influencers, technologies, or brands you can reference to help increase credibility?
+- Included social proof – can you reference relevant influencers, technologies, or brands to help increase credibility?

-- Used relevant SEO keywords and Amazon search terms naturally in the heading, subheads, and description paragraph?
+- Used relevant SEO keywords and Amazon search terms naturally in the heading, subheads, and description paragraphs.
 (Remember not to overdo it; write for real people first and SEO second.)

 If you’ve done all those things, move on to some of the nitty-gritty refinements:

 - Are you using positive words that evoke trust and security?